geoadmin/doc-tech/docs/identify-features.md

 ### Tolerance, mapExtent and imageDisplay

-If `tolerance=0`, `imageDisplay` and `mapExtent` are generaly not needed, except to get models which are scale dependant, e.g. displaying points at smaller scales and polygons at larger one.
-If using `tolerance>0`, both `imageDisplay` and `mapExtent` must be set to meaningfull values.
-As the `tolerance` is in pixels, these value are used to convert it to map units, _i.e._ meters.
+The values of `imageDisplay` and `mapExtent` must be set for a `tolerance > 0`.
+This is because we need them to map the `tolerance` from pixels to meters.
+For a `tolerance=0`, however, we would only set `imageDisplay` and `mapExtent` for specific cases.
+One such case might be a scale dependant model that you display as points at smaller scales and as polygons at larger scales.

 The following table summarize the various combinations: